Klipper3d/klipper/docs/Bootloaders.md

 ## STM32F4 micro-controllers (SKR Pro 1.1)

-STM32F4 microcontrollers come equipped with a built-in system bootloader capable of flashing over USB (via DFU), 3.3v Serial, and various other methods (see STM Document AN2606 for more information).
+STM32F4 micro-controllers come equipped with a built-in system bootloader capable of flashing over USB (via DFU), 3.3v Serial, and various other methods (see STM Document AN2606 for more information).
 Some STM32F4 boards, such as the SKR Pro 1.1, are not able to enter the DFU